Scuba diving therapy

 Scuba diving therapy is a type of treatment that consists of a variety of scuba diving activities and exercises.
 Essential elements are increased body awareness, social bonding, and breathing techniques.
-The goal is to improve physical and psychological well-being.
+The goal is to help rehabilitate individuals with physical, cognitive, and psychological disabilities.

-Description
+Scuba diving therapy has been shown to reduce levels of anxiety, PTSD, depression, insomnia and an abatement in social dysfunction and depression.
+Benefits are particularly observed in military veterans and those with physical or cognitive disabilities.
+Primary therapeutic features include camaraderie, hydrostatic pressure, deep breathing exercises, and underwater immersion to stimulate relaxation and regulate daily stressors.

 Scuba diving is generally considered to be a high performance adventurous recreational activity that requires a multitude of safety precautions.
-The relatively risky sport or component of military service, has been established as a provisional element of therapy.
-Scuba diving has shown effectiveness as a therapeutic and rehabilitation process for veterans who had acquired traumatic physical and/or psychological injuries.
-Scuba diving was shown to be a therapeutic process that can help people with various disabilities to reconnect with such activities while simultaneously focusing on the clear goal of coping with their impairment.
-It can seem a very challenging activity for them but the apparent weightlessness in the water facilitates their experience.
-Even in extreme cases like with people in a wheelchair they regain a feeling of equalness in the water along with general mental improvements.
 Scuba diving therapy and rehabilitation relies on extensive stimulation of the entire human body.
-Benefits were also seen in the improvement of psychological aspects such as anxiety disorders, PTSD and an abatement in social dysfunction and depression.

 Types

 Recreational diving as therapy

 As with other recreational activities, freediving and scuba-diving can provide immersive experiences that can help to reduce stress.
 A study by Marlinge et al. (2019) has shown that scuba diving helped to promote relaxation which can lower levels of multiple stress markers like cortisol, copeptin and ischemia-modified albumin (IMA) levels.
 Additionally, researchers from the Johns Hopkins University of Medicine found scuba diving to result in a significant improvement of PTSD symptoms, with a reduction of muscle spasticity by an average of 15%.